 Once the loop ends, swap array[start] and array[smallest](moving the smallest element ofound to the beginning of the array you searched).

 Increment start, and if start < num_elements, go back to step 2.
-Don’t use a goto statement, rather, use another loop.
+Don’t use a goto statement, rather, use gg loop.

 If start >= num_elements then you're done and the array is sorted.